arrifat346afs/Descify/README.md

 ## Usage

 1.  **Open the application.**
+2.  **Open Settings:** Click the "Settings" button to configure API keys and other settings.
-2.  **Import Images:** Use the "Upload" button to select images.
+3.  **Import Images:** Use the "Upload" button to select images.
-3.  **View and Edit Metadata:** The application will display the image and its metadata.
+4.  **View and Edit Metadata:** The application will display the image and its metadata.
 Edit the fields as needed.
-4.  **Generate Tags:** Use the "Generate" button to generate tags using AI.
+5.  **Generate Tags:** Use the "Generate" button to generate tags using AI.
-5.  **Save Metadata:** Click the "Save" button to save the changes.
+6.  **Save Metadata:** Click the "Save" button to save the changes.
-6.  **Export Metadata:** Use the "Export" button to export the metadata.
+7.  **Export Metadata:** Use the "Export" button to export the metadata.

 ## Technologies Used